|Board of Trustees

 Jackson Tai ’72

-Jackson Tai ’72 is a non-executive director of The Bank of China Limited, Eli Lilly and Company, MasterCard Incorporated, and Royal Philips NV.
+Jackson Tai ’72 is a non-executive director of HSBC Holdings PLC, Eli Lilly and Company, MasterCard Incorporated, Royal Philips NV, and Canada Pension Plan Investment Board.
 He is also a director of privately held Russell Reynolds Associates.

 Tai was vice chairman and chief executive officer of both DBS Group Holdings and DBS Bank from June 2002 to December 2007.
 He joined DBS as chief financial officer in July 1999 and was appointed president and chief operating officer of DBS from January 2001.
 DBS Bank is one of the largest financial services groups in Asia.